CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 ### Licensing

-Ensure that a valid Cortex licence file exists on the Web Application server, in the location `%ProgramData%\Cortex\Licences`.
+Ensure that a valid Cortex licence file named `Cortex.lic` exists on the server, in the location `%ProgramData%\Cortex\Licences`.
 If it does not, follow the instructions located at [Licensing Requirements][].

 ### Install SQL Server or SQL Express

 1. Use one of the following installation guides to install SQL Server or SQL Server Express:
-    * <a href="/pdfs/Cortex Integrity - SQL Server 2019 Installation Guide.pdf">Cortex Integrity - SQL Server 2019 Installation Guide</a>
+    * <a href="/pdfs/Cortex Integrity - SQL Server 2019 Installation Guide.pdf">Cortex - SQL Server 2019 Installation Guide</a>
-    * <a href="/pdfs/Cortex Integrity - SQL Server 2016 Installation Guide.pdf">Cortex Integrity - SQL Server 2016 Installation Guide</a>
+    * <a href="/pdfs/Cortex Integrity - SQL Server 2016 Installation Guide.pdf">Cortex - SQL Server 2016 Installation Guide</a>
-    * <a href="/pdfs/Cortex Integrity - SQL Server 2016 Express Installation Guide.pdf">Cortex Integrity - SQL Server 2016 Express Installation Guide</a>
+    * <a href="/pdfs/Cortex Integrity - SQL Server 2016 Express Installation Guide.pdf">Cortex - SQL Server 2016 Express Installation Guide</a>

 ### Install Microsoft .NET Framework 4.7.1